 We are reader-supported, earning a commission when you purchase through our links.
 There’s no extra cost to you.
 Thanks for your support!
 Full disclosure here.

 After buying a domain name for a business or organization, one of the first things most people do next is set up a custom domain email.
 Sending emails from an address that includes your domain name makes you look far more credible and professional when compared with emailing people from firstname.lastname@example.org.
-For people like me that love the familiar Gmail interface and want to use it with their custom domain emails, there are 2 options.
+For people like me that love the familiar Gmail interface and want to use it with their custom domain email address, there are 2 options.
 Now, we’ll go through both of them so you can decide which is right for you.

 Option 1: Enable Gmail to Work with Your Custom Email Address

 This option allows you to enjoy all the great features that come with a regular Gmail account while sending emails from your custom domain email address for free.
 Before you can do this, you’ll need to first have email hosting from a provider that allows email forwarding (you may already have this, just check with your domain registrar and web host).
 Once you’ve done that, you’ll sign up with Gmail, forward the emails to that account, and enable Gmail to send as your custom domain email address.